-- A. Brief Description of Proposal: Western Area Power Administration (Western) proposes to survey and inspect the Curecanti to South Canal and South Canal to Montrose 115-kV transmission lines to conduct routine vegetation management and danger tree removal.
+- A. Brief Description of Proposal: Western Area Power Administration (Western) proposes to survey and inspect the Hayden-Gore Pass 230-kV Transmission Line to conduct routine vegetation management and danger tree removal.
 Trained crews will measure electrical clearance distances between the conductor and tree branches and cut down any trees that meet or exceed the allowable clearance distance.
-Any "danger" trees and vegetation that constitute an electrical hazard to the lines will be removed.
-Individual trees will be cut, lopped, and scattered within the existing right-of-way (ROW).
+Based on recent observations, Western anticipates a limited number of "danger" trees off right-of-way (ROW) that constitute an electrical hazard to the lines that will need to be removed.
 Also proposed is routine maintenance to clear vegetation in and around transmission structures, only as needed, to ensure access to the structures.
-Vegetation, other than sagebrush, that is 50 feet or less from transmission structures will be managed.
-No ground disturbance will occur.
-Crews will consist of two to five persons.
-Equipment used will include pick-up trucks, small all-terrain vehicles including Cushman Tracksters®, laser measuring devices, ropes, and chainsaws.
+Vegetation that is 50 feet or less from transmission structures is typically managed.
+Crews will consist of two to five men.
+Equipment used will include pickup trucks, laser measuring devices, ropes, and chainsaws.
 All travel will be confined to existing ROW access roads.
-Only rubber-tired or rubber-tracked vehicles will be used. - B. Number and Title of the Categorical Exclusion Being Applied: (See text in 10 CFR Part 1021, Subpart D.)
+Only rubber-tired vehicles will be used. - B. Number and Title of the Categorical Exclusion Being Applied: (See text in 10 CFR Part 1021, Subpart D.)